mdjahan/FoRDM/README.md

 **Output**
 - A `plotly` parallel coordinates plot showing how the selected management performs across different SOWs, with each line representing one SOW scenario.

 ---

 ### **robustness_tradeoff_analysis()**
-Explores trade-offs when relaxing robustness for better perfomance in regret-based FoRDM analysis.
-Sweeps robustness levels (0-100%), selects the optimal management at each level, tracks switches in optimal manageemnt, and summarizes marginal benefits/losses per objective.
+Explores trade-offs when relaxing robustness for better performance in regret-based FoRDM analysis.
+Sweeps robustness levels (0-100%), selects the optimal management at each level, tracks switches in optimal management, and summarizes marginal benefits/losses per objective.

 **Inputs**
 - `fordm_table`: output from `build_fordm_table()`.